MaxHanson07/coffee-app-dashboard/README.md

 ### Tech-Breakdown

+- MERN stack
-- This page was built using React JS
+- App was built using React JS
 - Page handling used React-Router-Dom
 - API calls were made using Axios and Fetch
 - SCSS was used to style the app